henrytseng/hostr/README.md

 	http://localhost:3000

-To host at a different port, set the PORT environment variable.
+To host at a different port, set the PORT environment variable (For example, host on port 8080).

 	PORT=8080 hostr

 LiveReload